vegaprotocol/vega.xyz/src/content/roadmap/05/content.ru.md

 ## Protocol V2

-Features for V2 are subject to change but could include the following:
+Features for V2 are subject to change, however, could include the following:
 - Create your own products, risk models and control other aspects of the protocol using WASM
 - Advanced products like options
 - Enhanced performance and security